-- 1. Select a random sample of chamois.
-Separate the chamois into different sizes and define the inspection lot by specific sizes. - 2.
-Place the template over the chamois specimen on a smooth surface.
-Determine the area by counting the number of squares that cover the surface of the chamois.
-Estimate parts of the template that do not completely cover the chamois by adding the number of partially covered blocks.
-(See Figure 4-3.
-"Template for Checking the Area of a Chamois") Compute the total area and refer to Section 4.8.3.
-Evaluation of Results to determine if further action is necessary.
+- 3. Determine the area by counting the number of squares the chamois covers.
+Use a ruler or steel tape to help calculate the area.
+Add the number of partially covered squares. (see Figure 4-3.
+"Template for Checking the Area of a Chamois.") - 4.
+Compute the total area and refer to Section 4.8.3.
+"Evaluation of Results" to determine if further action is necessary